 As a lawyer, in general, you may tend to work very long hours.
 But with 75% of law professionals citing a good work-life balance as being their top influencer of job satisfaction, how can you achieve stability between your work and personal life – particularly in an environment full of client deadlines and targets for billable hours.

-Emma Linden, Law graduate and Managing Consultant of the Legal team at Robert Walters, sets out some of her top tips to help you achieve a better work-life balance for both now, and in the long-term.
+We set out some of her top tips to help you achieve a better work-life balance for both now, and in the long-term.

 What you can do right now:

 1. Take some time off

 This might seem obvious but, take a holiday.
 Working long hours can often lead to burn out, and so some rest and relaxation could be the very thing you need to help bring your life into balance.
 A little escape can leave you feeling fully refreshed and ready to return with a new-found passion and determination for your day-to-day work.

 Think about your personal daily habits and try to adapt them to better suit your day.
 Are your emails the first thing you check when you wake up in morning?
 Perhaps you spend your whole travel journey completing work-related tasks?
 Don’t be afraid to unplug – instead, wait until you get into the office before looking at emails and spend your time in other ways.
 You could consider early morning meditation or reading a book whilst you commute.
 If you always go to the gym in the morning, why don’t you try going during your lunch break instead?

 3. Speak to someone

 Don’t be afraid to speak to someone internally (whether it's your boss, a mentor or internal HR) and tell them you’re struggling.
 If feasible, they can help ease your workload and create a more balanced daily routine.
 You might be quite surprised at how accommodating employers can be when they know you are finding things tough and the measures they will take to try and make things better.